New EEF guidance report published: Improving Secondary Science

 Foreign language learning and its impact on wider academic outcomes: a rapid evidence assessmentDownload PDF get_app

 EEF Blog: Five evidence-based strategies to support high-quality teaching for pupils with SENDDownload PDF get_app

 EEF welcomes Government support for evidence-based early years programmeDownload PDF get_app

 Guest Blog: ‘Back to School’ - Meaningful and Manageable AssessmentDownload PDF get_app

-Practical, evidence-based guidance to support schools in the busy and unpredictable year ahead.Download PDF get_app
+Practical, evidence-based guidance to support schools in this busy and unpredictable year.Download PDF get_app

 Introducing ‘The EEF Guide to Supporting School Planning: A Tiered Approach to 2020-21’Download PDF get_app